grantwinney/BlogCodeSamples/Languages/Erlang/ConfigFileModifier/README.md

 There's a sample config file and erl module, which you can compile and call its functions, to see how it affects the config file.

-If you have a problem, question, issue - _better way to do something!_ - just [let me know](https://github.com/grantwinney/erl-config-modifier/issues/new).
+If you have a problem, question, or a better way to do this, [let me know](https://github.com/grantwinney/BlogCodeSamples/issues/new)!